thinkst/canarytools-docs/docs/canarytokens/actions.md

 ::::: slot details

-These are a collection of endpoints that allow you mint new, interact with, and view your existing Canarytokens.
+These are a collection of endpoints that allow you to mint new, interact with, and view your existing Canarytokens.

 :::::